Aaron Smith (DJ)

 In 2013, the French duo Krono remixed the song under the Moody Recordings label.
 After the release, the song gained a new wave of popularity.

-In December 2018, the "Dancin remix by DJ KRONO brought the original song back into popular consciousness.

-In 2019, "Dancin'" was certified Silver by the British Phonographic Industry (BPI), followed by Gold in 2021 and Platinum in 2022.
+In 2019, "Dancin'" was certified silver by the British Phonographic Industry (BPI), followed by Gold in 2021 and Platinum in 2022.

+The music video from the Krono Remix of Dancin was filmed in Smáralind, Iceland and directed by Elvar Gunnarsson.

+The Krono Remix of Dancin peaked at number 1 on Apple Music in Mexico on November 10, 2019.
+Additionally the track has accrued over a billion streams on the music streaming platform Spotify.